C Riley Snorton

 Biography

-C. Riley Snorton is a cultural theorist who focuses on racial, sexual and transgender histories and cultural productions.
+C. Riley Snorton is a cultural theorist who focuses on racial, sexual and transgender histories and cultural productions in Africa and the Diaspora.
 He is the author of Nobody Is Supposed to Know: Black Sexuality on the Down Low (University of Minnesota Press, 2014) and Black on Both Sides: A Racial History of Trans Identity (University of Minnesota Press, 2017), winner of the John Boswell Prize from the American Historical Association, the William Sanders Scarborough Prize from the Modern Language Association, the Lambda Literary Award for Transgender Nonfiction, the Sylvia Rivera Award in Transgender Studies from the Center for Lesbian and Gay Studies, and an honorable mention from the American Library Association Stonewall Book Award Committee.
-Snorton is a co-editor of Saturation: Race, Art and the Circulation of Value (MIT Press/New Museum, 2020).